-A structured blended environment, where agents are moved seamlessly and dynamically between inbound and outbound, is used in 26% of respondents' operations, an increase on previous years, with large contact centres being twice as likely to do this as respondents from small contact centres.
+A structured blended environment, where agents are moved seamlessly and dynamically between inbound and outbound, is used in 31% of respondents' operations, an increase on previous years.
+Historically, larger operations were more likely to use this method more frequently than smaller contact centres, but this pattern seems to be breaking down.
+Having dedicated and separate inbound and outbound agents appears to be much more prevalent in large operations.
+Smaller contact centres are more likely to take an informal, ad-hoc approach, as might be expected.

-Figure 125: Use of call blending by contact centre size
+Figure 131: Use of call blending by contact centre size

 As with previous years, the attrition rate in contact centres using formal blending is somewhat lower than in those that do not, as perhaps the variety of work may have a positive impact.
-Those respondents reporting formalised blending had an annual agent attrition rate of 16%, against 22% for those with dedicated inbound/outbound staff, and 32% for those employing an ad-hoc approach.
+Those respondents reporting formalised blending had an annual agent attrition rate of 13%, against 19% for those with dedicated inbound/outbound staff, and 20% for those employing an ad-hoc approach.

-Of course, there are other variables at play that affect attrition, such as contact centre size, location, salary, working conditions and type of work, but although attrition is currently a serious problem for only a small proportion of operations, the use of blending as an antidote for attrition should be considered for the future.
+Of course, there are many other variables at play that affect attrition, such as contact centre size, location, salary, working conditions and type of work, but although attrition is currently a serious problem for only a small proportion of operations, the use of blending as an antidote for attrition should be considered for the future.

-Customers of Noble Systems have seen a real improvement in agent attrition since adopting contact blending technology; the system seamlessly adjusts the pace of outbound dialling in response to changing inbound volumes, so that agents are always kept busy, alleviating boredom and improving morale.
+The majority of Noble Systems' customers use call blending, many of NOBLE SYSTEMS which have seen a huge improvement in agent attrition since adopting this technology; the system seamlessly adjusts the pace of outbound dialling in response to changing inbound volumes, so that agents are always kept busy, alleviating agent boredom and improving morale.
 Adding the ability to automatically deliver the relevant workflow and customer data to the agent's screen for each call further improves the agent experience and eliminates redundant keystrokes and manual look-ups.
-Finally, using workforce management and real-time adherence tools to ensure that the right agents are in the right place at the right time and agent preferences when creating schedules, helps to reduce agent attrition, whilst contributing to the bottom line by using resources more effectively.
+Finally, using workforce management and real-time adherence tools can ensure that the right agents are in the right place at the right time and agent preferences can be taken into account when creating schedules - this also helps to reduce agent attrition, and contributes to the bottom line by using resources more effectively.